MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_05-Implement_Intersite_Connectivity.md

     ![Image](./Images/az10498.png)

-1. From the Cloud Shell pane, run the following to use the resource group that will be hosting the lab environment.
-The first two virtual networks and a pair of virtual machines will be deployed in `Azure_region_1`.
-The third virtual network and the third virtual machine will be deployed in the same resource group but another `Azure_region_2`.
-(Replace the `[Azure_region_1]` and `[Azure_region_2]` placeholder, including the square brackets, with the names of two different Azure regions where you intend to deploy these Azure virtual machines).
-An example is $location1 = 'eastus'.
+1. From the Cloud Shell pane, run the following command to set up the regions for your deployment.
+Replace <your-first-Azure-region> with the name of the first Azure region where you want to deploy your virtual machines, and <your-second-Azure-region> with a different Azure region for the third virtual machine.
+For example, you can use $location1 = 'eastus' and $location2 = 'westus'.
+The first two virtual networks and two virtual machines will be deployed in $location1, while the third virtual network and the third virtual machine will be deployed in $location2 within the same resource group.

    ```powershell
    $location1 = 'Azure_region_1'